babaaurhummm/pilote-automatique-/README.md

   - **apparent wind angle follow** (`awa_sp`).
 - Logs experiment data to CSV via the Python app bridge.

+## Hardware

+- Runs on Arduino UNO Q (if you don't want to log data, a classic Arduino UNO can make it through i guess).
+- Uses the Adafruit PWM servo shield to control the rudder servo via I2C
+- Adafruit GPS Breakout for the GPS (not needed for the control, thus nice to plot paths after an experiment)
+- Adafruit IMU Fusion Breakout to measure the heading
+- Custom 3D printed Windvane (a simple low friction potentiometer put on the top of the mast)

 ## Repository layout

 ```text